Live From EuropeSaturday, July 4

 El trasvase de Bolsa a deuda que teme el mercado con el cambio de semestre Pocos periodos propician unos ajustes de carteras tan intensos como el cambio de semestre.
 A un paso del cierre de junio, el análisis del posicionamiento de fondos y planes de pensiones abre la puerta a un trasvase inversor desde la Bolsa que dejaría claros beneficiarios en la renta fija.
 Leer

-expansion · about 7 hours ago
+expansion · 8 days ago